John William Miller: History

 Definition is a historical process and the symbols of the midworld have historical careers.
-The need to generate, maintain, and revise meanings is one way of understanding history, and it is on such terms that we see the unity of epistemology, ontology, and metaphysics that provides a deep context in which we can grasp what Miller writes regarding definition, action, and symbol.
+The need to generate, maintain, and revise meanings is one way of understanding history.
+It is on such terms that one sees the unity of epistemology, ontology, and metaphysics that provides a deep context in which we can grasp what Miller writes regarding definition, action, and symbol.

 Miller embraced history in all his works but it is in The Philosophy of History that he drew a close connection between historical thinking and philosophical thinking.
 He did this in contrast to an ancient tradition (beginning at least with Plato) which joins philosophy with the timeless.
 However, as Miller noted, if philosophy is ahistoric then all philosophy can produce are observations.
 Philosophy cannot be related to or relevant for action.
 Of course, for proponents of the contemplative life this was something that recommended the ahistoricism of philosophy.
 Miller not only questioned the fundamental premises of ahistoric philosophy by arguing that every observation or thought is an action and thus an engagement in history but he also cast doubt on the relevance of a philosophy that does not derive from and speak to our pressing concerns for personal order, meaning, and right action.
 Because Miller’s philosophy is fundamentally a philosophy of criticism, if we are to grasp the conditions of our endeavors (and thus have self-conscious and responsible lives) then our philosophy must be historical and go to the midworld as the historical career of those very conditions.
 Philosophy and history not only must come together but also, considered in the appropriate light, are the same.